Scientific Name

 Description

-Echinopsis atacamensis is a cactus with a tall columnar habit, sometimes forming branches and becoming tree-like.
-The stems grow up to 33 feet (10 m) tall and up to 28 inches (70 cm) in diameter.
-They have 20 to 30 ribs and areoles with 50 to 100 maroon-colored spines.
-The spines can grow up to 12 inches (30 cm) long, but they are usually about 4 inches (10 cm) long.
+Echinopsis atacamensis, also known as Leucostele atacamensis or Trichocereus atacamensis, is a cactus with a tall columnar habit, sometimes forming branches and becoming tree-like.
+The stems can grow up to 33 feet (10 m) tall and up to 28 inches (70 cm) in diameter.
+They have 20 to 30 ribs lined with areoles bearing 50 to 100 maroon-colored spines.
+The spines can grow up to 12 inches (30 cm) long but are usually about 4 inches (10 cm) long.

-Flowers are rose-white, up to 6 inches (15 cm) long, and appear on the sites of the stems.
-The dark green edible fruits are up to 2 inches (5 cm) long and densely covered with hairs.
+The flowers are rose-white, appear on the sites of the stems, and can reach up to 6 inches (15 cm) in length.
+The dark green edible fruits are densely covered with hairs and can grow up to 2 inches (5 cm) long.

 Hardiness